Optimal Short-Circuit Resilient Formulas: Resilience to -Corruptions is Impossible

 We now show that $T$ corresponds to a $(1/5,1/5)$-corrupted execution of $\pi$ for two different valid inputs with disjoint outputs.
 We consider two cases: (i) when Step 3 halts since $T$ reached its maximal size of $r$ symbols (i.e., when $T_4=\emptyset$), and (ii) when Step 3 halts since Bob transmitted $r/5$ symbols in this step ($T_4\ne\emptyset$). \begin{description} \item[case (i) $\mathbf{T_4=\emptyset}$.]
 In this case we show that a $(1/5,1/5)$-corruption suffices to make the executions of $\pi(x_1,y_0)$ and $\pi(x_1,y_1)$ look the same from Alice's point of view.

-Let $\Pi$ be the transcript of a noisy execution of $\pi(x_1,y_0)$ (defined shortly) and split $\Pi$ into three parts $\Pi=\Pi_1\Pi_2\Pi_3$ that correspond in length to $T_1,T_2,T_3$.
+Let $\Pi$ be the transcript of a noisy execution of $\pi(x_1,y_0)$ (defined shortly) and split $\Pi$ into three parts: $\Pi=\Pi_1\Pi_2\Pi_3$ that correspond in length to $T_1,T_2,T_3$.
 The noise changes all Alice transmissions in $\Pi_1$ so that they correspond to Alice's symbols in~$T_1$; the noise changes all Bob's transmissions in $\Pi_3$ so that they correspond to Bob's transmissions in~$T_3$.
 It is easy to verify that the obtained transcript $\Pi$ of received messages is exactly~$T$.
 Furthermore, the first part changes at most $r/5$ transmissions by Alice, since by property~(2) Alice speaks fewer times in the first $2r/5$ of the instance $\pi(x_0,y_0)$.
 The second part changes at most $r/5$ transmissions of Bob since $T_3$ halts before Bob communicates additional $r/5$~transmissions.
-Hence the noise described above is a valid $(1/5,1/5)$-corruption.
+Hence, the noise described above is a valid $(1/5,1/5)$-corruption.

-On the other hand, and abusing notations, consider a (noisy) instance of~$\pi(x_1,y_1)$ and let $\Pi=\Pi_1\Pi_2\Pi_3$ be the received messages transcript split to parts that corresponds in length to $T_1,T_2,T_3$, assuming the following noise.
+On the other hand, and abusing notation, consider a (noisy) instance of~$\pi(x_1,y_1)$ and let $\Pi=\Pi_1\Pi_2\Pi_3$ be the received messages transcript split into parts that corresponds in length to $T_1,T_2,T_3$, assuming the following noise.
 Again, the noise changes all Alice's transmissions in $\Pi_1$ to be the corresponding symbols received in~$T_1$.
-This makes the $2r/5$ first rounds of the received transcript look as an instance~$\pi(x_0,y_1)$.
+This makes the $2r/5$ first rounds of the received transcript look like the ones in the instance~$\pi(x_0,y_1)$.
 By Property~(1), these transmissions agree with the first $2r/5$ transmissions in the noiseless instance~$\pi(x_0,y_0)$; hence, the corrupted $\Pi_1$ equals~$T_1$.
 Next, the noise changes Bob's transmissions in $\Pi_2$ to correspond to~$T_2$.
-The obtained transcript~$\Pi$ is then exactly~$T$.
-Again, $T_1$ contains at most $2r/5$ of Alice's transmissions, and $T_2$ contains at most $r/5$ transmissions of Bob by their definition.
+The obtained transcript~$\Pi$ is then exactly~$T$ (note that $\Pi_3=T_3$ by definition).
+Again, $T_1$ contains at most $2r/5$ of Alice's transmissions, and $T_2$ contains at most $r/5$ transmissions of Bob by definition.
 Hence, this is a valid $(1/5,1/5)$-corruption.